 It’s also important to note that lactose intolerance is not harmful — even for those suffering from Crohn's disease — although it may add to a person's discomfort.

 For some people, the lactase enzyme may be inducible.
 This means that if a person regularly exceeds the amount of lactose they can normally tolerate, their body may respond by increasing the amount of lactase it produces.

 As the undigested lactose travels through the small intestine, it draws in water through osmosis.

 This excess water is responsible for the cramps and diarrhea sometimes associated with the condition.

 - abdominal pain

-- excessive flatulence
+- excessive flatulence (gas)

-The easiest way to diagnose whether or not a person is lactose intolerant is for her to avoid dairy products such as milk, cheese, yogurt and ice cream and see if the symptoms go away.
+The easiest way to diagnose lactose intolerance is to avoid dairy products such as milk, cheese, yogurt, and ice cream and see if the symptoms go away.
 If, after one week, you consume a glass of milk and the cramps and diarrhea return, it’s highly likely you are lactose intolerant.

 Another more objective way to test for lactose intolerance is to have a doctor order a lactose breath test.
 When lactose metabolizes in the colon, the bacteria will release hydrogen into the bloodstream that can then be measured in the breath.